daniel-wojahn/tibetan-text-metrics/README.md

 ## License

 This project is licensed under the Creative Commons Attribution 4.0 International License - see the [LICENSE](LICENSE) file for details or visit the [Creative Commons](https://creativecommons.org/licenses/by/4.0/) website.

+## Contributing

+Contributions to this project are welcome and appreciated!
+This is my first open-source repository, and I'm excited to collaborate with others.

+Here are some ways you can contribute:

+- **Bug reports**: If you find a bug, please open an issue with a clear description and steps to reproduce it
+- **Feature requests**: Have an idea for a new feature?
+Feel free to suggest it by opening an issue
+- **Code contributions**: Pull requests for bug fixes, features, or documentation improvements are all welcome
+- **Documentation**: Improvements to the documentation, examples, or tutorials are very valuable

 ## Citation